tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/IntroToLinux/IntroToLinux.md

 ### Where to learn shell commands
 -----------------------------------------

-The challenge with UNIX is that it's not particularly simple - it's a power tool, with its own deep internal logic with lots of details.
+The challenge with bash for the command line is that it's not particularly simple - it's a power tool, with its own deep internal logic with lots of details.
-The joke is that Unix is user-friendly - it's just very selective about who its friends are!

 Practice is the best way to learn, but here are some helpful shell command resources: